GoogleCloudPlatform/storage-sdrs/README.md

 ## High Level Architecture

-SDRS is an open-source GCP GitHub project https://github.com/GoogleCloudPlatform/storage-sdrs SDRS exists in two main parts:
+SDRS is an open-source GCP GitHub project https://github.com/GoogleCloudPlatform/storage-sdrs

+SDRS exists in two main parts:

 1) A server side service exposing functionality through a RESTful API
-2) A sample client demonstrating interaction with the server side service
+2) A sample client demonstrating interaction with the server side services

 SDRS is primarily written in the Java 8 and Python 3 programming languages.
 Maven is used as the Java build management tool.